 - MI: 2% vs. 2% (p = 0.59), respectively, for de-escalation vs. control

 - BARC type 3 or 5 bleeding: 2% vs. 1% (p = 0.63), respectively, for de-escalation vs. control

 Among patients with acute coronary syndrome (STEMI or NSTEMI), de-escalation of maintenance antiplatelet therapy was noninferior to 12 months of prasugrel.
 De-escalation of antiplatelet therapy was guided by platelet function testing.
 This strategy was associated with noninferiority regarding the primary outcome of cardiovascular death, MI, stroke, or bleeding BARC ≥2.
+Younger patients possibly experienced a greater net clinical benefit (due to less bleeding) compared with older patients with de-escalation of antiplatelet therapy.
 Especially if affordability of medications is an issue, this approach could be an alternative.

 Sibbing D, Aradi D, Jacobshagen C, et al., on behalf of the TROPICAL-ACS Investigators.
 Guided de-escalation of antiplatelet treatment in patients with acute coronary syndromes undergoing percutaneous coronary intervention (TROPICAL-ACS): a randomised, open-label, multicenter trial.
 Lancet 2017;390:1747-57.